Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-117:
+New in this latest version release-118:

 1.)
-Ultra shader fixes.
-Particularly, oceans now obey their settings with the Ultra shader setting.
+The longstanding bug in which PQS/terrain would sometimes flicker on bodies that weren't setup JUST RIGHT has been fixed.
+Now you can use whatever PQS maxlevel (and other settings) you want.

 Known Bugs: